- Updated at

 Because of improper checks, if a malicious actor with network access to port 443 passes a POST request having the URL with /./RestAPI/LogonCustomization and the following data methodToCall=previewMobLogo in the body of the request, they can also bypass security check mechanisms.

 It’s no surprise that this vulnerability has been widely exploited on the internet since September 2021.
 What’s more, according to the Federal Bureau of Investigation (FBI), the United States Coast Guard Cyber Command (CGCYBER), and the Cybersecurity and Infrastructure Security Agency (CISA), this vulnerability has been widely abused since August 2021.

 It is reported that threat actors used different techniques and procedures including:

-- Exfiltrating copies of Active Directory databases or register hives [T1003.003]
+Exfiltrating copies of Active Directory databases or registering hives [T1003.003]

 APT actors are using tools such as: